 "Why not?
-I might as well get paid for it-especially if the checks will be coming from the people who messed up my normal means of livelihood."
+I might as well get paid for it-especially if the checks will be coming from of the analyst I have located.

-"Then we will leave it at that for now.
-It will require several days for the transportation of the analyst I have located.
 For now, Mister Nadler has some forms and such for your signature.
 While you are dealing with these, I will be setting up a unit we have brought along."